Czechs seize poisonous booze that could kill thousands

 Experts estimate that 10-25 percent of spirits on the Czech market are illegal - produced either by mixing industrial alcohol or in moonshine operations by some official producers to avoid taxes.

-The deadly rum was labeled with the brand of a small producer, Likerka Drak.
+The deadly rum was labelled with the brand of a small producer, Likerka Drak.
 The warehouse was operated by the firm’s exclusive distributor, the food authority said.

 “I do not understand this, it is total nonsense,” news website www.ihned.cz quoted the firm’s director Pavel Caniga as saying.
 He was not immediately available for further comment.